 Chefs of Orlando

-Named one of Time magazine’s “100 Most Influential People” and awarded “Outstanding Chef” by the James Beard Foundation, Andrés has brought his famed JALEO brand to Disney Springs® at Walt Disney World® Resort!
-Focusing on the spirit and flavors of Spain, the new venture is the biggest, boldest JALEO yet.
+Named one of Time magazine’s “100 Most Influential People” and awarded “Outstanding Chef” by the James Beard Foundation, Andrés has brought his famed JALEO brand to Disney Springs® at Walt Disney World® Resort.
+Focusing on the spirit and flavors of Spain, this is the biggest, boldest JALEO yet.
 It’s complemented by Pepe by José Andrés, the first-ever brick-and-mortar location for the chef’s famous food truck, adjacent to JALEO and serving hot and cold Spanish-style sandwiches.

 Located in Town Center at Disney Springs, Bayless’ Frontera Cocina is as notable for its design elements as its authentic Mexican fare.
 Having notched up eight James Beard Awards in his career, Bayless is also known for television hits such as Mexico — One Plate at a Time and Bravo’s Top Chef Masters.